Studio glass: Sandblasting

 The interior of this artwork was sandblasted.

 Copperfoil technique

-The technique of using copperfoil is mainly used in the construction of smaller pieces such as Tiffany style lamps, and it was, in fact, frequently used by Louis Comfort Tiffany.
+The technique of using copperfoil is mainly used in the construction of smaller pieces such as Tiffany style lamps, and it was, in fact, frequently used by Louis Comfort Tiffany and collaborators such as Clara Driscoll.
 It consists of wrapping cut sections of glass in a self-adhesive tape that is made out of thin copper foil.
 This technique requires a great deal of dexterity and is also very time-consuming.
 After the sections have been foiled, they are soldered together in order to form the item.